gorenje/node-red-contrib-auto-alignment/README.md

 ![img](https://cdn.openmindmap.org/content/1696155294954_Screen_Shot_2023-10-01_at_12.14.15.png)

-[PR #2267](https://github.com/gorenje/cdn.openmindmap.org) is a Node-RED own auto layout algorithm which is provided as comparison.
+[Pull Request #2267](https://github.com/gorenje/cdn.openmindmap.org) is a Node-RED own auto layout algorithm which is provided as comparison.
 It uses neither of the libraries needed for the other algorithms.

 The [example flow](https://flowhub.org/f/b22f47c724215b2a) provides one node per algorithm so that each can be tested in turn.